whatsopt/XDSMjs/README.md

 It is based on [D3](https://d3js.org/).
 It uses the <code>xdsm.json</code> file as input which contains required MDO information to generate the XDSM diagram.
 See the dedicated Wiki page for a description of the [XDSMjs JSON format](https://github.com/OneraHub/XDSMjs/wiki/XDSMjs-JSON-format).
 As of 0.6.0, the MDO data can be specified through data attribute.
+As of 0.7.0, XDSMjs supports also [XDSM v2](https://github.com/mdolab/pyXDSM/releases/tag/v2.0).

 ## Citation
 If you happen to find XDSMjs useful for research and include diagrams generated with it, it will be appreciated if you cite the following paper which describes the project that lead to XDSMjs development: